open-rpc/spec/README.md

 <a name="exampleSummary"></a>summary | `string` | Short description for the example.
 <a name="exampleDescription"></a>description | `string` | Long description for the example.
 [CommonMark syntax](http://spec.commonmark.org/) MAY be used for rich text representation.
 <a name="exampleValue"></a>value | Any | Embedded literal example.
 The `value` field and `externalValue` field are mutually exclusive.
 To represent examples of media types that cannot naturally represented in JSON or YAML, use a string value to contain the example, escaping where necessary.
 <a name="exampleExternalValue"></a>externalValue | `string` | A URL that points to the literal example.
-This provides the capability to reference examples that cannot easily be included in JSON or YAML documents.
+This provides the capability to reference examples that cannot easily be included in JSON documents.
 The `value` field and `externalValue` field are mutually exclusive.

 This object MAY be extended with [Specification Extensions](#specificationExtensions).